-When working with Odyssey of the Mind teams practicing for their spontaneous problem competitions, I discovered an interesting aspect of creativity.
+When working with Odyssey of the Mind teams practicing their problem-solving skills, I discovered an interesting aspect of creativity.
 Students had to come up with a large of number of creative ideas to solve a problem on the spot.
 However, not all students in a large group could participate in this competition, so we set up a way of scoring ideas as a fair way to choose the competitors.
 Each student was given the same problem scenario.
 Within a set time, they listed as many possible solutions as they could.
-I thought that coming up with original ideas would require more time.
+I mistakenly thought that coming up with original ideas would require more time.
 Therefore, students were judged on two scores: the number of ideas and the originality of ideas.
-It turn out there was a positive correlation between number of ideas and originality of ideas, so there was no need for two scores.
+Actually there was a positive correlation between number of ideas and originality.
 Those students that still clung to the tried and true practical ideas came up with noticeably fewer solutions.
+These students were running ideas through a filter of practicality.

 But without both originality and usefulness creativity is …. useless.
-And this is where the time pressure wields the greatest effect.
-According to Teresa Amabile, creativity researcher and professor of Business Administration at Harvard Business School, there is a continued debate on how the pressures of deadlines affect creativity.
+This is where the time pressure wields the greatest effect.
+According to creativity researcher Teresa Amabile, there is a continued debate on how the pressures of deadlines affect creativity.
 “Some people are convinced that time pressure stimulates creative thinking, and others are certain it stifles creative thinking.”
-Amabile has recently completed a long term study in the corporate world and has noted some of her own surprising findings on creativity.
+Amabile has recently completed a long term study in the corporate world and has noted some of her own surprising findings.